google/android-cuttlefish/README.md

 We also provide the docker image which installed cuttlefish debian packages inside; including `cuttlefish-base`, `cuttlefish-user`, and `cuttlefish-orchestration`.
-Currently it's available for ARM64 architecture.
+Currently it's available for x86_64 and ARM64 architecture.

 ### Build docker image manually